Andy Turner (hurdler)

-Andrew Steven Turner (born 19 September 1980) is an English bodybuilder and retired track and field athlete who specialised in the 110 metres hurdles and occasionally competed in the 100 and 200 metres sprints as well as long jump.
+Andrew Steven Turner (born 19 September 1980) is a retired track and field athlete from England who specialised in the 110 metres hurdles and occasionally competed in the 100 and 200 metres sprints as well as long jump.
 At the 110 m hurdles, he is the 2011 World Championship bronze medallist, the 2010 European Champion and the 2010 Commonwealth Champion.
 Also in 2010, he broke the automatically timed world record in the 200 metres hurdles.
 He was coached by Lloyd Cowan.

-Early life
+Biography

 Turner was born in Hucknall, Nottingham, England and educated at Nottingham High School.

-Career

 Andy Turner competed at the 2004 Athens Olympics, but failed to progress beyond the heats.
-Turner was third over the 110 m hurdles at the 2006 Commonwealth Games in Melbourne in a time of 13.62 seconds.
+Turner was third over the 110 m hurdles at the 2006 Commonwealth Games in Melbourne, in a time of 13.62 seconds.
 He won the bronze medal in the 110 m hurdles at the 2006 European Athletics Championships, and finished fourth at the 2007 European Indoor Athletics Championships.
 He narrowly failed to make it into the final of the 110 m hurdles at the 2007 IAAF World Championships in Athletics with his time in the third semi-final 0.05 seconds outside the second fastest losers' spot.

 Andy Turner represented Great Britain for a second time at the 2008 Summer Olympics and reached the quarter-finals stage.
 Following this performance, UK Athletics reviewed athletes funding and Turner's basic lottery grant of around £12,000 was cut, based on the assumption that he would not be a medal hopeful for the following year's World Championships.

 At the beginning of the 2009 athletics season, he finished fourth in the 60 metres hurdles in the European Athletics Indoor Championships, narrowly missing out on a medal.
 After competing in the 150 metres street race at the Great CityGames in Manchester, Turner won the 110 m hurdles at the Fanny Blankers-Koen Games in 13.30 seconds, close to a personal best.
 He won the 110 m hurdles at the 2009 European Team Championships, and said he intended to prove to UK Athletics, that he could compete at the highest level in the sport.
 He entered the 2009 World Championships in Athletics, but was eliminated in the heats stage while carrying an injury.
 He went on to finish the season at the 2009 IAAF World Athletics Final, where he was fifth.